-Making the choice.
-You make the choice on your return for the year the cutting takes place by including in income the gain or loss on the cutting and including a computation of the gain or loss.
-You do not have to make the choice in the first year you cut timber.
-You can make it in any year to which the choice would apply.
-If the timber is partnership property, the choice is made on the partnership return.
-This choice cannot be made on an amended return.
+Making the election.
+You make the election on your return for the year the cutting takes place by including in income the gain or loss on the cutting and including a computation of the gain or loss.
+You do not have to make the election in the first year you cut timber.
+You can make it in any year to which the election would apply.
+If the timber is partnership property, the election is made on the partnership return.
+This election cannot be made on an amended return.

-Once you have made the choice, it remains in effect for all later years unless you cancel it.
+Once you have made the election, it remains in effect for all later years unless you cancel it.

-If you previously elected to treat the cutting of timber as a sale or exchange for any tax year ending before
+If you previously elected to treat the cutting of timber as a sale or exchange for any tax year ending before October

-October 23, 2004, you may revoke this election without IRS approval for any tax year ending after October 22, 2004.
+23. 2004. vou may revoke this election without IRS approval for any tax year ending after October 22, 2004.